Literature / The Gift of the Magi

 - Irony: What they did for their gifts.

-- Long Hair Is Feminine: Della is worried that her hair, once cut short, will look like a Coney Island chorus girl.
+- Long Hair Is Feminine: Della is worried that her hair, once cut short, will make her look like a Coney Island chorus girl.

 - Memento MacGuffin: Jim's watch.